Aetherinox/pause-windows-updates/README.md

 This repository provides two different ways to pause windows updates.

 The [All-In-One Batch method](#all-in-one-batch-utility) gives you a few more features that you can pick from in order to disable Windows Updates, as well as disabling Microsoft Telemetry.
+This method can also clean up any existing files on your machine that may be storing old Windows Updates and free up disk-space.

 The [Registry Scripts method](#registry-scripts) only allows you to enable or disable windows updates.